How Wind Ratings Affect Building Codes

 Facing Mother Nature at Her Worst

-Using the criteria above, steel designers and engineers create metal buildings to meet all current building codes for the specific area.
+Using the criteria above, steel designers and engineers create metal wind-resistant buildings to meet all current building codes for the specific area.

 RHINO Steel Building Systems has never been refused a building permit anywhere— even in the hyper-stringent Dade County, Florida.
 In fact, our standard loads exceed the building code requirements of many locations.
 If required by the client, even greater wind loads are possible.